 HIS108: FROM PLAGUE TO PROTEST: A SOCIAL HISTORY OF DISEASE

-Location: EarthDiverse, 401 Grey Street, Hamilton East, Hamilton (see map below under Location tab) if attending in-person, or on-line via-Zoom.
+Location: EarthDiverse, 401 Grey Street, Hamilton East, Hamilton (see map below under Location tab) if attending in-person, or on-line via-Zoom for attending live-streamed sessions, or video recordings of live sessions available 1-2 days after live session.
 Zoom meeting ID sent once registration is complete.

 This four-session course offers an accessible overview of disease from both biological and social perspectives.
 Each session contains two topics.
 We will begin with discovering how the body defends itself against invaders, and then pivot to examining the invaders themselves.
 Armed with this knowledge, we will be able to explore how diseases have played out in society, from the Middle Ages through to the present day.
 Along the way, we will examine some fascinating case studies and the individuals who have played pivotal roles in either furthering our understanding in the battle of organisms or in stymying public health efforts.